 During the Labor Day Weekend, former substance abusers gathered for affirmation and to celebrate the 60th anniversary of Narcotics Anonymous.
-This group, which took its inspiration from Alcoholics Anonymous, supports people in recovery for narcotics addiction.
+This group, which took its inspiration from Alcoholics Anonymous, supports people in recovery from narcotics addiction.
 Although there was some trepidation about such a gathering, we believe that the city of Philadelphia was understanding of the need to celebrate milestones reached by recovering addicts as individuals and for Narcotics Anonymous as a group.
 The group’s assistant executive director told Philly.com that this is a well-behaved group who will give the city an economic boost by purchasing lots of coffee while they’re in town.

 Much like any other convention, there will be informative panels.
 One issue that is on the minds of those who are in recovery and on the minds of the professionals who work in the field is the increase in narcotics use among young people.
 But discussing the nationwide increase in narcotics use is not the only reason for the gathering, in fact,